-The 2020 Epcot International Festival of the Arts is in full swing at the Walt Disney World resort in Orlando, Florida and this is your complete guide to vegan food offerings at this year’s event.
+The 2023 Epcot International Festival of the Arts opened Friday, January 13, 2023 at the Walt Disney World resort in Orlando, Florida, running through February 20, 2023, and this is your complete guide to vegan food offerings at this year’s event.

-However, this festival is so much more than food!
+Despite the previous limited vegan offerings, this year we have quite a few, and, this festival is so much more than food!
 It’s a veritable cornucopia of culinary, visual and performing arts.
-You can read more about the complete festival offerings on the official Disney website or watch our sneak preview vlog.
+Even with some changes this year, it’s still one of our favorite EPCOT festivals.
+You can read more about the complete festival offerings on the official Disney website.

 For now, let’s focus on the vegan eats.

 Epcot International Festival of the Arts Vegan Food Guide

 We attended the opening day of the Festival and tracked down ALL the vegan offerings at this year’s Festival of the Arts.
 If you’d like, you can check out our video review of all the vegan items below as well which includes my live reviews of all the vegan options at the EPCOT Festival of the Arts.
 Be sure to like and subscribe to know when we upload a new vegan video!

 This year (2023) we have many more options than last year’s 3 vegan items on the menus.